pmdevita/ChaosHeadNoah-HQ/Readme.md

 A higher quality assets patch for the Switch/Steam release of Chaos;Head.

-Not only is the English release of Chaos;Head NOAH poorly localized and rife with bugs, the video assets
-have been severely and improperly compressed.
+Not only is the English release of Chaos;Head NOAH poorly localized and rife with bugs, the video assets have been severely and improperly compressed.
 The Switch/Steam release is in 1080p, which should have been an improvement over the original 720p Xbox 360 release.
 However, there is so much artifacting in the images and videos that the perceived quality is actually lower.
 This patch aims to fix this issue, as well as to investigate the quality of other media assets in the game.

+# Status

+## Tech

+Right now, the project is in a standstill as we try to insert videos into the PC release.
+We're unable to get the game to play back H264 video, and there's not much sense in encoding it into MPEG2, as the videos are originally in the game.
+Please open an issue if you can help with this or DM me ptrharmonic#9765.

+## Upscale

+We've been focused on the opening cutscene, mvinter01, as the test run before we move on to other videos.
+We have a decent upscale of the cutscene, but it needs some additional editing to improve areas where the ML upscale was lacking.
+We're trying to figure out the tech problems first so we can just focus on the upscale afterwards.

+# Projects

 ## Cutscene Upscale